bhagenbourger/duzzy/docs/core_components.md

-# Duzzy core components
+# Duzzy components

 ## DuzzyConfig
 A `DuzzyConfig` is a yaml file that enables you to specify some configurations for `Duzzy` and composed to:
 - `enricher` : an enricher is a component  that enables field improvement by specifying which `provider` to use for generate data.
 - `sink` : a sink is a component  that enables to specify where and in which format  (via a `serializer`) data are written.

 ### io.duzzy.core.config.DuzzyConfig
 Identifier: io.duzzy.core.config.DuzzyConfig
 Description: Duzzy Config enables schema enrichment by specifying column provider, sink or serializer

 Example:
 ```
 ---
 enrichers: